 - Academic researcher

 Our biochemistry emphasis is excellent preparation for students planning graduate study in biochemistry, biophysics or medicinal chemistry.
 Students pursuing our pre-medical and pre-pharmacy studies find that this major is an exceptional fit when paired with biology electives.

-Classes for chemistry, ACS - biochemistry emphasis majors may include:
+What classes to chemistry, ACS - biochemistry emphasis majors take?

 - Chemical principles

 - Organic chemistry

 Learn more about the comprehensive chemistry, ACS certified - biochemistry emphasis major in the UWEC course catalog.